davidseg1997/percentile/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of percentile is to ...
+The goal of percentile is to calculate percentile for given indicators in order to rank the unit of analysis (counties, schools).
+For example, which county has the highest perception of safety or which school has the highest SENI Score, therefore considered a higher need school.

 ## Installation